 I have no problem.

-I carry it, I wear it.
+I carry it.

-Are you sending this messages there?
+Are you sending this messages though?

 Yesterday you tweeted out an image wearing a mask, and then last evening we saw you not wearing a mask at your hotel.

-Well, I don't know uh the hotel.
+Well, I don't know the hotel.

-Oftentimes I'll be with people that are fully tested, I've been tested.
+Oftentimes, I'll be with people that are fully tested, I've been tested.

 In theory, you don't need the mask.